TheTechBrothers/CampQuest/README.md

 Acceptance Criteria: Given I am a user (guest or registered), when I click on my desired school event, then the event’s location will appear, allowing me to copy the address and successfully navigate there.

+Third Storie

+Title: User contacts customer support

+User Story: As a user, I want to be able to contact the customer support line, so I have any of my questions or concerns about the website answered.

+Acceptance Criteria: Given I am a user (guest or registered), when I click on the “Contact Us” page, then CampQuest’s customer support phone number and email address will appear allowing me to get assistance through whichever way I choose.

 ***Optional User Stories:***